Blue Hills History

 Blue Hills has reached a consistently high standard of product quality and customer service.
 This is reflected in Blue Hills Honey’s company history and awards received by the company.

-Blue Hills Honey has a deep and continuing involvement in the honey industry and in particular attaining accreditation and making significant contributions to industry development and advancement of standards.
+Blue Hills Honey has a deep and continuing involvement in the honey industry.
+In particular attaining accreditation and making significant contributions to industry development and the advancement of industry standards.

 The company has achieved a fine balance between a family business that traces back through three generations and a growing modern company that competes globally on quality and service.

-When Rueben Charles established bulk honey production in 1955 he started a business that has flourished through time and remains at the forefront of Tasmanian honey production today.
+When Rueben Charles established bulk honey production in 1955 he started a business that has flourished over 6 decades.
+It remains at the forefront of Tasmanian honey production today.